Info point Dutch cultural cooperation with Ukraine

 - What campaigns, charity events and awareness events can I support?

 Worldwide there are numerous campaigns and events supporting Ukraine, also campaigns and events specifically focusing on the Ukrainian cultural field.
-Here are a few initiatives by the Dutch cultural field:
+Here are a few initiatives by the Dutch and the Ukrainian cultural field:

-Support for Ukrainian and Russian artists in the Netherlands The Dutch government allocated 1 million euros to support Ukrainian and Russian artists that were forced to flee their countries after the Russian attack on Ukraine, and are now living in the Netherlands.
-The grant can exclusively be applied for by a Dutch legal entity, i.e. a cultural organization or institution.
-The legal entity applies for the grant on behalf of the artist.
+Support for Ukrainian artists in the Netherlands The Dutch government allocated 1 million euros to support Ukrainian and Russian artists that fled their countries after the Russian attack on Ukraine, and are now living in the Netherlands.
+The grant is now closed, but will open later in 2023 for a second round, with reviewed conditions.
 Click here for more information.

 University of New Europe - UNE mentor program